 Besides the surprisingly fantastical turn in the final act, what elevates Dust to comedic heights is the cast of characters you interact with.
 Every single one of them is a staple of the genre right down to the incomprehensible town drunk.
 In fact this reprobate named Leroy is the first person you'll meet in Diamondback and depending on your taste, he'll either have you in stitches or make you want to hurt yourself.
 The voice actor reads his lines with gusto, complete with the American twang of the gold-rush era.
 I laughed quite a bit through my encounters with him but that's probably due to how the character is portrayed rather than the script, which often becomes groan-worthy.

-The puzzles are mostly inventory based and are often well designed.
+The puzzles are mostly inventory-based and are often well designed.
 If you do get stuck, there's also an excellent help system that doesn't take away from the game's immersion.
 The town of Diamondback is home to a curiosity shop owned by a Chinese fella named Help - in case you weren't sure of his purpose.
 He will provide hints and guide you in the right direction whenever you are lost.
 He's also a little bit racist coming from the Charlie Chan School of Acting, so take him with a pinch of 90s-era salt.

 So there's a definite air of humour in this game, but unlike the other aforementioned adventure games, the story itself could've easy been told straight.
 The hijinks are not entirely out of the realm of reality so a re-write would be fairly simple.
 However, the plot's so slight and generic that I doubt it would've been as enjoyable.
 The humour and personality is what makes the game so those looking for a serious attempt of will have to find their fix in the action genre.
 There's plenty there with titles like Gun, Desperados or the excellent Red Dead Redemption.